Top 10: The Forty-Niners: Plot summary

 The next morning, things become very awkward between the Skywitch and Jetlad.
 The Skywitch goes to work where she becomes part of a contingency of officers that are raiding a vampire brothel.
 The Maid, whose divine powers are the most effective against the undead, is part of the group, as well as Black Rider and Steelgauntlet.
 They are able to raid the brothel, with the Maid and Skywitch having to kill one male vampire, Miroslav, who runs the prostitution operation.
 They also arrest a client in the brothel, someone named Junior Q. Public, the mayor's nephew.
 Meanwhile, Jetlad and Wulf speak to each other at the Skyshark's hangar and they have a talk.
 Wulf reveals to Jetlad that he is a homosexual and is attracted to him, but that he won't play any immature games.
 Wulf leaves Jetlad to ponder that information.
 Meanwhile, the Skywitch and her fellow officers report back to their captain, Doctor Omega, who realizes that the news of the mayor's nephew being arrested may cause John Q. Public to give up on the police department and simply use the military to bring order to Neopolis.
 Doctor Omega also realizes that the vampire fraternity of crime will retaliate after the events of the brothel raid.
 After the meeting with the captain, the Skywitch is told that Drang, one of the Nazis who was pardoned and works at the institute, has come to the precinct to speak to her.
 They go from the precinct to the institute, where Drang explains to the Skywitch that she had an affair with Herr Panzer, cheating on her perceived husband, Sturm.
 She also explains that Sturm was her brother and the Nazi regime forced them into their relationship, to bring forth a master race through their genetics.
-Drang disliked the idea and fell for Herr Panzer.
-Herr Panzer, before being killed, had informed Drang that the Iron Mask and Professor Gromolko were undertaking a secret project called the Janons.
+Drang disliked the idea and fell for Herr Panzer, who, before being killed, had informed Drang that the Iron Mask and Professor Gromolko were undertaking a secret project called the Janons.
 Gromolko and Iron Mask told everyone that the Janons project was meant to create energy but it was actually a time machine.
 Their plan was to go into the past and to alter events so that the Nazi regime could win the war.
 The Skywitch and Black Rider immediately rush to stop the two Nazis and finds that Professor Gromolko has already entered the machine.
 The Skywitch follows him immediately while the Black Rider holds Iron Mask.
 The Skywitch is able to stop Professor Gromolko before he could cause any damage with the time stream and brings him back to the present time, even though he and Iron Mask are able to escape.
 Doctor Omega informs Skywitch and Black Rider how proud he is of them for stopping any damage that Gromolko could have done.
-Doctor Omega then speaks to Steelgauntlet, telling him that he's heard of a tip that Miroslav's replacement to run the brothel will be getting into town from the train station at a specific time.
+Doctor Omega then speaks to Steelgauntlet, telling him that he heard a tip that Miroslav's replacement for running the brothel would be coming into town from the train station at a certain time.
 Steelgauntlet expresses his concern that this may be a trap and Doctor Omega agrees, but cannot allow this opportunity to be squandered, especially with the bad attention they are receiving from the mayor.
 Meanwhile, Jetlad comes to terms with himself and tells Wulf that he is ready to further their friendship.
 They both leave the hangar and Sharkey, the Skyshark's leader, stays behind plotting a bomb run for Neopolis, not wanting to wait for the mayor's official sanction in taking care of the crime in the city.